Ronald Acuña Jr. Player Props: Braves vs. Rockies

-The Atlanta Braves, including Ronald Acuna Jr. and his .643 slugging percentage over his past 10 games, take on starter Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.
+Ronald Acuna Jr. -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Connor Seabold on the mound, on June 17 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2 with an RBI) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Rockies.

 Ronald Acuña Jr. Game Info & Props vs. the Rockies